- Opt for a floating rate home loan if -

 Also referred to as ‘adjustable rate home loan’, these loans are linked to the lender’s benchmark rate, which, in turn, moves in sync with the market interest rate.
 If there is a change in the benchmark rate, the interest rate on the loan also changes proportionately.

 The interest rate on such loans is reset at specified intervals.
 It could be calendar periods like every quarter or half of a financial year or it could be unique to each customer depending upon the date of first disbursement of his home loan.
 Alternately, the reset could also be linked to your loan anniversary.
+Financial institutions generally reserve the right to alter the interest rate reset cycle.
 If there has been a change in the market rates during the review period, your rates too would be reset higher or lower as the case may be.
 In cases of such rate resets, it is usually the tenure of the loan that gets re-adjusted to account for the changed interest rate.
 If the rate increases, your remaining loan tenure would be extended and vice-versa.
 This is done to avoid frequent revisions to your EMI which could impact your cash flow.
-But if you so desire, you may request the lender to revise your EMI instead of the loan tenure
+But if you so desire, you may request the lender to revise your EMI instead of the loan tenure.

 You should opt for a floating rate home loan in the following circumstances: